RagnarB83/ash-documentation/docs/_build/html/_sources/OpenMM-interface.rst.txt

 **General constraints or H-mass modification:**

 - In order to allow shorter timesteps in MD simulations it is common to utilize some general constraints in biomolecular simulations, e.g. all X-H bonds, all bonds or even all-bond and some angles.
-This can be accomplished  via the autoconstraints option (NOTE: an option to OpenMMTheory rather than OpenMM_MD). autoconstraints can be set to: 'HBonds' (X-H bonds constrained), 'AllBonds' (all bonds constrained), 'HAngles' (all bonds and H-X-H and H-O-X angles constrained) or None (default)
+This can be accomplished  via the autoconstraints option (NOTE: an option to OpenMMTheory). autoconstraints can be set to: 'HBonds' (X-H bonds constrained), 'AllBonds' (all bonds constrained), 'HAngles' (all bonds and H-X-H and H-O-X angles constrained) or None (default)
 - An alternative (or addition) is to change the masses of the hydrogen atoms (fastest-moving atoms).
-This is also an option to OpenMMTheory. hydrogenmass keyword takes an integer and can e.g. be 2 (mass of deuterium) or heavier. hydrogenmass=None is default (no changes to hydrogen masses).
+This is also an option to OpenMMTheory. hydrogenmass keyword takes an integer and can e.g. be 2 (mass of deuterium) or heavier. hydrogenmass=1.5 is default (default in OpenMM) .